WattTime/aer-test-docs/introduction.md

 You can access the API by sending standard HTTP requests to the endpoints listed below.
 The `/v3/historical`, `/v3/forecast`, and `/v3/maps` endpoints are only available to subscribers.
 However, if you don’t yet have a subscription, you can preview all of the available region-specific data by providing `CAISO_NORTH` as the region for your requests.
 A comparison of the different available data plans can be found [here](https://www.watttime.org/docs-dev/data-plans/).

 Python3 example code is provided in the right pane of this documentation which shows how to interact with the API endpoints.
-For an example python script that pulls everything together, please see our example code on GitHub <link to new code>.
+You can kick start your development by using our [python client/SDK](https://github.com/WattTime/watttime-python-client).

 ## Restrictions

 There is a strict limit on the rate at which you may query the API.
 From any user, we allow a maximum of 3,000 requests in any 5-minute rolling window (an average of 10 requests per second).
+There is also a lower limit specific to the `/login` endpoint, which is 100 requests in 5 minutes.
 If requests exceed this, an `HTTP 429` error code is returned.

-**The API rate limit is 3,000 requests in 5 minutes (an average of 10 per second).**
+**The API rate limit is a total of 3,000 requests in 5 minutes (an average of 10 per second).
+The limit for /login is 100 requests in 5 minutes.**

 ## API Status Page and User Alerts